 The point of inventory management software is to help companies in making the most of their available resources.
 For example, it helps analyse the current stock and suggests when to order more or less from a particular supplier or manufacturer.

-- An inventory management system reduces your risk by helping you reduce costs through better planning and forecasting.
+- Reduce your risk by helping you reduce costs through better planning and forecasting.

 - Keep track of your goods, from purchasing raw materials to selling final products.

-- It increases efficiency by taking care of all your ordering and receiving needs.
+- Increases efficiency by taking care of all your ordering and receiving needs.

-- Good inventory management software will allow you to keep track.
+- Good inventory management software will allow you to keep track of all assets.

 Inventory management helps you by keeping tabs on your stock and focusing on other important duties in running a business.